arjanvdmeij/msp-3-readlist/README.md

     - Heroku scheduler logging snippet for update script available in wireframe and user story document
   - Unit tests:
     - for a result, see the word document in the root
+    - the tests themselves are available in the tests.py file

 - Testing was done on the following browsers:
   - Safari